How To Setup Kubernetes Cluster Using Kubeadm

 Upgrading Kubeadm Cluster

-Using kubeadm you can upgrade the kubernetes cluster for the same version patch or a new version.
+Using Kubeadm you can upgrade the kubernetes cluster for the same version patch or a new version.

 Kubeadm upgrade doesn’t introduce any downtime if you upgrade one node at a time.